clebert/cybernaut/README.md

 ./example/docker-build.sh iphone && ./example/docker-run.sh iphone
 ```

-The captured screenshot can be found in the following directory: `./example/screenshots/`
+The captured screenshots can be found in the `./example/screenshots/` directory.

 ## Contents